Go to top

 Garden ponds and fish ponds are very popular at the moment.
 You can add fish or plants to your pond to give it more life.
 However, ensure that the species of fish and/or plants are compatible with each other so that they are able to thrive.

-For a garden pond or wildlife pond you should add 6-8 inches of low nutrient clay soil at the surface of the pond to make it easier for your plants to grow.
-Ensure that the tall plants are planted at the back of the pond and the shorter plants in the front,
+For a garden pond or wildlife pond, you should add 6–8 inches of low-nutrient clay soil at the surface of the pond to make it easier for your plants to grow.
+Ensure that the tall plants are planted at the back of the pond and the shorter plants in the front.
+When planting aquatic plants, use proper planting techniques and select suitable species for different depths to support a healthy ecosystem and attract a variety of wildlife.

 FAQ for Building a Raised Pond